microsoft/rushstack.io-website/pages/heft_tasks/eslint.md

 - **ESLint**: The lint rules supplement the compiler's checks with additional stylistic rules that are more subjective and highly customizable.
 Whereas TypeScript might detect that *"This function parameter is a string but was declared as a number"*, the linter would detect an issue such as *This class name should use PascalCase instead of camelCase.*  Unlike Prettier issues, fixing a lint issue may be a significant change and may even break an API contract.

 - [API Extractor]({% link pages/heft_tasks/api-extractor.md %}): This is an additional validation check for library packages only.
 It ensures their API contracts are well-formed and properly documented.

+Although it's recommended to set up your build system in this way, Heft doesn't require a particular approach.
+Each of these components is optional, and other configurations are possible.
+For example, older code bases may need to use [TSLint]({% link pages/heft_tasks/tslint.md %}) instead of ESLint.

 ## Config files